HarperDB/documentation/docs/rest/README.md

 We can specify multiple properties that must match:
 `GET /my-resource/?property=value&property2=another-value`

-We can also specify less than and greater than queries using [FIQL](https://datatracker.ietf.org/doc/html/draft-nottingham-atompub-fiql-00) syntax.
+We can also specify different comparators such as less than and greater than queries using [FIQL](https://datatracker.ietf.org/doc/html/draft-nottingham-atompub-fiql-00) syntax.
 If we want to specify records with an `age` value greater than 20:

 `GET /my-resource?age=gt=20`